Code of Conduct

 We expect participants to follow these rules at all event venues and event-related social activities.

 If someone makes you or anyone else feel unsafe or unwelcome, or if you believe a harassment problem exists, please report it as soon as possible to any member of the SIPS Executive Committee or event organizers.
+Alternatively, you may report your concerns electronically, with the option to remain anonymous.

 All Executive Committee members and event organizers are required to pass along all reports to the SIPS President (or if the President may have a conflict of interest, to at least 3 uninvolved members of the SIPS Executive Committee).